 - Read-only permission: the account has the permission to read but not modify data.

 - Read/write permission: the account has the permission to read and write data.

 - By configuring a read-only routing policy, you can distribute read requests from the specified account to the specified (master or replica) node.

 - If read-only replica is not enabled for an instance, the instance will not support routing to replica nodes.
-This feature can be enabled on the Manage Node page.
+This feature can be enabled on the Node Managment page.

 - If an instance has an account accessing a replica node, the read-only replica feature cannot be disabled.
 To disable it, you need to delete the account first.

-- Log in to the Redis Console and click an instance name in the instance list to enter the instance management page.
+- Log in to the Redis Console and click an instance ID in the instance list to enter the instance management page.

-- Select the Manage Account tab, on which you can create accounts, modify permissions, reset passwords, and delete accounts.
+- Select the Account Management tab, on which you can create accounts, modify permissions, reset passwords, and delete accounts.